yslianTim/rhbm_gem/README.md

 ## Data Object Manager

 Commands rely on `DataObjectManager` to load and store data objects.
 The manager instance is owned by `CommandBase` and shared with derived commands.
-A command lazily creates a `DataObjectManager` and assigns or injects a `DatabaseManager` using `SetDatabaseManager`.
+A command lazily creates a `DataObjectManager` and initializes it with a database path via `SetDatabaseManager`.

 `DataObjectManager` is thread-safe.
 The database pointer and the internal data map are protected by separate `std::shared_mutex` instances.
 Read-only operations acquire a `std::shared_lock` so multiple threads can query concurrently.
 When an operation needs both locks, the database mutex is taken before the map mutex to avoid deadlock.